 The North Carolina Division of Juvenile Justice and Delinquency Prevention policy requires the completion of the steps outlined in this standard.
 The interviews support knowledge of the aspect of a critical incident review in PREA sexual assault cases.
 The policy requires what information needs to be part of the incident review.
 The language comes directly from the standard.
-Compliance was determined based on policy language, the documentation provided, the incident review member's understanding of the requirements, and the incident review form.
+Absent an actual incident, compliance was determined based on policy language, the documentation provided, the incident review member's understanding of the requirements, and the incident review form.

-115.387 Data collection

-Auditor Overall Determination: Meets Standard

-Auditor Discussion

-Policies and written/electronic documentation reviewed.

-Edgecombe Youth Development Center Pre-Audit questionnaire

-Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures
+115.387 Data collection Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
+Cabarrus Youth Development Center Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

 Agency annual report

 Agency Website

 NCDJJDP Data tracking document

 Memo from NCDJJDP PREA Office on incident and data collection.

-Individuals interviewed/ observations made.

-Interview with the Agency Head representative

-Interview with PREA Coordinator

-Indicator (a) The North Carolina Division of Juvenile Justice and Delinquency Prevention collects data consistent with the policy definitions that were developed to be consistent with the standard.
+Indicator (a) The North Carolina Division of Juvenile Justice and Delinquency Prevention collects data consistent with the policy definitions which were developed to be consistent with the standard.
 The PREA Coordinator states each facility's PREA Compliance Manager will collect incident-based sexual misconduct data and forward that data to the Department's PREA Coordinator.
-All information is also forwarded in TORI the NCDJJDP incident report site, allowing for administrative review by agency leadership.
+All information is also forwarded in TORI the NCDJJDP incident report site that allows for administrative review by agency leadership.
 The agency policy and annual reports define sexual abuse and sexual harassment as consistent with federal definitions.
-The Agency has statewide case management systems that can capture age, gender, as well as the outcomes of all investigations.
+The Agency has statewide case management systems that can capture, age, gender, as well as the outcomes of all investigations.
 The state PREA Office has direct access to information from the state critical incident tracking system (TROI).
-The PREA staff confirmed that they are aware of all incidents and will be supplied information on 16 different elements of each incident, including tracking how long the investigation took and the outcome determination.
+The PREA staff confirmed that they are made aware of all incidents and will be supplied information on 16 different elements of each incident including the tracking of how long the investigation took and the outcome determination

-Indicator (b) The agency completes an annual report with aggregate data from the Edgecombe Youth Development Center Youth Development Center.
+Indicator (b) The agency completes an annual report with aggregate data from the Cabarrus Youth Development Center.
 There were no incidents to review but the agency PREA Coordinator was familiar with the various elements of required for the SSV and the agency's annual report.
 The Auditor also reviewed the agency's annual report which did not include any identifiers.

 Indicator (c) The Auditor was able to confirm the various elements of the Survey of Sexual Violence are maintained and could be used to complete the report if requested by the Department of Justice.
-There has not been a request by the Department of Justice for a Survey of Sexual Violence reports for the Edgecombe Youth Development Center.
+There has not been a request by the Department of Justice for a Survey of Sexual Violence reports for the Cabarrus Youth Development Center.
 Interviews with both the Facility PREA Compliance Manager and the State PREA Coordinator confirmed the elements would be tracked.

-Indicator (d) The agency has rules on retaining records at all NCDJJDP facilities.
+Indicator (d) The agency has rules on the retention of records at all NCDJJDP facilities.
 Copies of criminal files involving resident-on-resident contact will be retained locally with a copy to the agency PREA Coordinator.
 The PREA Coordinator would receive all incident outcomes and ensure data accuracy.

 Indicator (e) The NCDJJDP just entered into its first agreement with the Department of Corrections for a Juvenile unit with sight and sound separation from adults in a co-located facility.
 Contractual Language reviewed in 115.312 requires the facility to be run under PREA Juvenile rules.
 The Juvenile PREA Office confirmed they would receive notification on all allegations of abuse at this contracted facility.
-This information should be included in the 2023 state summary report.

-Indicator (f) The Department of Justice has not requested PREA-related information from the NCDPS in the past year for EYDC.
+Indicator (f) The Department of Justice has not requested PREA-related information from the NCDPS in the past year for CYDC.